 These are the BEST Places to Visit in Paris!

 Let’s do it!
-This is the list where to go in Paris to truly experience the city.
+This is the list of where to go in Paris to truly experience the city.
+To witness everything you’ve seen in the movies.
 From food to architecture to art to hidden gems, it’s all in here.

 What to do there: Admire the glorious building from the outside, noting the soaring towers, awesome spires, and beautiful windows.
 Indeed, the cathedral is famous for its splendid windows.
 Step through the elegant entrance to be dazzled by the magnificent interiors.
 If you want to discover even more of the splendid building purchase tickets to go up the tower, from where you can enjoy incredible views across the city, or alternatively descend into the dark depths of the crypt.

 After the devastating fire of 2019, Notre Dame still, unfortunately, remains closed until further notice (and is expected to be for quite some time).
 As both a sign of respect and due to the building’s significance, it still remains in our list of Paris’s must visits.

 #2 – Disneyland Paris – Easily one of the most fun places to check out in Paris

 Why it’s awesome: One of the most popular attractions in Paris, Disneyland Paris is a top place for a fun-filled day out with family and friends.
 Located a short way from the heart of the city, the theme park has been open since 1992.
 Made up of two separate parks, visitors can enjoy various rides and attractions as well as meeting all their favourite Disney characters in The whimsical Disneyland Park.